 The most appealing vehicle in this crowd is the Honda Fit; although it's quite a bit more expensive, the Fit is safer, more expansive inside—thanks to the wonderful Magic Seat design—and more fun to drive.

 The redesign that the Fit got for 2009 made it pretty much untouchable in this category.

 But Toyota has upped the Yaris' safety features for 2010, which eliminates some of our previous reservations.

 Otherwise, the Hyundai Accent and Kia Rio are probably the most direct competitors to the Toyota Yaris.

 Both models come as a sedan, but the Accent is available as a three-door hatchback model and the Rio as a five-door hatchback (Rio5).

-The Kia Rio5 is a bit more fun to drive than any of these other low-budget vehicles.
+The Kia Rio5 is more fun to drive than all but the Honda Fit.

 Get FREE Dealer Quotes

 |2010 Toyota YarisBrowse Used Listings||2009 Chevrolet AveoBrowse Used Listings||2008 Honda FitBrowse Used Listings||2008 Hyundai AccentBrowse Used Listings||2008 Kia RioBrowse Used Listings|

 |29 MPG City / 36 MPG Hwy||27 MPG City / 34 MPG Hwy||27 MPG City / 34 MPG Hwy||24 MPG City / 33 MPG Hwy||25 MPG City / 38 MPG Hwy|